marz1877/LRCv2/README.md

 ## 2. 🎤Karaoke (LRCv2-K)
 **Voice melody MIDI + Mic Input w/ Pitch-Recognition on MIDI-piano-roll**

-- May include meatdata `[midioffset:00:00.00]`
+- May include metadata `[midioffset:00:00.00]`
-- Optional: Players MAY support this feature but explicity tell when not suported.
+- Optional: Players MAY support this feature but explicitly tell when not supported.

 ### 1. Voice melody MIDI